adamw/scala-macro-aop/README.md

 delegate / proxy
 ----------------

-The `@delegate` annotation can be applied to class parameters.
+The `@delegate` macro annotation can be applied to class parameters.
 The macro will generate missing methods which delegate calls to the annotated value.

 Currently the implementation is at a POC stage, doesn't support overriding, method type parameters or multiple parameter lists.